ft_sql.txt For Vim version 9.1. Last change: 2022 Apr 06

 One column at a time:

-1. After typing SELECT press <C-C>t to display a list of tables.
+1. After typing SELECT press <C-C>t to display a list of tables.2.
+Choose a table from the list.

 3. Press <Right> to display a list of columns.